MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 >[!NOTE]
 >There is currently a known issue where queries satisfied by an answer like a Bookmark are counted as an abandoned query.
+>A query is added to the Top Queries report when it is searched at least three (3) times with a click on a result.

 ## Viewing reports